wasp-lang/wasp/waspc/README.md

  - `./run test:unit` will run only unit tests (skipping e2e tests, which is useful since they are relatively slow).
  - `./run ormolu:format` will format the Haskell code for you.

-Tip: to make it easy to run the `run` script from any place in your wasp codebase, you can create a bash alias:
+Tip: to make it easy to run the `run` script from any place in your wasp codebase, you can create a bash alias that points to it:
 ```
 alias wrun="/home/martin/git/wasp-lang/wasp/waspc/run"
 ```